-Unfortunately, fruit and vegetables aren’t calorie dense foods, making them not very suitable for weight gain.
+Unfortunately, most fruit and vegetables aren’t typically calorie dense foods, making them not very suitable for weight gain.
 They are still a part of a weight gain diet for Vegans but play a different role in a standard plant-based diet.

-There is a lot of information out there that will tell you a high-carb, low-fat diet, or vice versa, will help in gaining weight.
+There is a lot of information out there that will tell you that a high-carb, low-fat diet, or vice versa, will help in gaining weight.
 The truth is that both carbohydrates and fats play an extremely important role in healthy and sustainable weight gain.

 Knowing this, we need to increase our healthy carbohydrates and healthy fats intake.
 We can use foods (like the ones below) to increase our intake and then assist in healthy weight gain.